Literature circle

-A literature circle is equivalent for young people of an adult book club, but with greater structure, expectation and rigor.
+A literature circle, or literature club, is equivalent for young people of an adult book club, but with greater structure, expectation and rigor.
 The aim is to encourage thoughtful discussion and a love of reading in young people.
 The intent of literature circles is "to allow students to practice and develop the skills and strategies of good readers" (DaLie, 2001).